julianGonzalezV/java8_examples/README.md

 ::::::::::::::INICIO :::CHAPTER 7 Concurrency::::::::::::::::::::::::::::::::::::::::::::::::
 A thread is the smallest unit of execution that can be scheduled by the operating system

+The Runnable interface is commonly used to define the work a thread will execute

+Java8 strongly encourages developers to use the Concurrency API to create and manage Thread objects for them

+ExecutorService : performs
+thread tasks without having to create Thread objects directly

 ::::::::::::::FIN :::CHAPTER 7 Concurrency::::::::::::::::::::::::::::::::::::::::::::::::